apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/CommandsAndSubcommands.md

 }
 ```

 It's time to define our first two subcommands: `Add` and `Multiply`.
-Both of these subcommands include the arguments defined in the `Options` type by denoting that property with the `@OptionGroup` property wrapper. `@OptionGroup` doesn't define any new arguments for a command; instead, it splats in the arguments defined by another `ParsableArguments` type.
+Both of these subcommands include the arguments defined in the `Options` type by denoting that property with the `@OptionGroup` property wrapper (see ``OptionGroup``). `@OptionGroup` doesn't define any new arguments for a command; instead, it splats in the arguments defined by another `ParsableArguments` type.

 ```swift
 extension Math {